-Print Graphics uses Adobe products almost exclusively.
-We are currently using Adobe Creative Cloud (Adobe CC 2018) software along with the full Microsoft Office 2016 suite.
+Print Graphics uses Adobe and Microsoft Office products almost exclusively.
+We are currently using Adobe Creative Cloud software along with the full Microsoft Office suite.
 For more information, please visit the Adobe website.

 Please Note: We do not accept Corel files (.cdr) CAD files (.dxf or .dwg) or Quark files (.qxp).
 Please convert all fonts to outlines and save as an .EPS before submitting.

 We would be happy to prepare a quote for your printing needs.
 All our quotes are free, and are valid for at least 30 days.

 Typical information required for a more accurate quote would be:

 Bleeds or no bleeds (See Bleeds above for more info)

 Paper is recyclable because the wood fibers from recovered paper can be reprocessed up to seven times into new paper and paperboard products.
 By recycling paper, we’re reusing materials that would otherwise have been thrown away.
 Paper fits the criteria for successful recyclability because it begins its life as a natural product and because the systems and technology exist to recover, reprocess and remanufacture wastepaper for use in new products.
 It’s both environmentally and economically responsible.